 Furman University students enrolled at least half-time in the Graduate Studies program may be eligible for financial aid in the form of federal and state loans to help finance their educational costs.
-In order to borrow, students must be officially enrolled as degree-seeking graduate students, per the Office of Academic Records and the University Registrar.
+In order to borrow, students must be officially enrolled as degree-seeking graduate students, per the Registrar's Office and the University Registrar.
 Eligibility for the Federal Stafford Loan is first established by a student completing the Free Application for Federal Student Aid (FAFSA).

 Satisfactory Academic Progress Policy for Graduate Students Receiving Federal Title IV Financial Aid